thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-continue-watching.md

 You send Continue Watching recommendations to the Recent row the same way you [normally send recommendations][fire-tv-recommendations-send-recommendations], except that you also use the [`setProgress()`](https://developer.android.com/reference/android/support/app/recommendation/ContentRecommendation.Builder.html#setProgress%28int,%20int%29) method to include details about the user's progress.

+{% include note.html content="Continue Watching recommendations are a feature currently in development.
+Depending on feedback gathered from beta testing, some of the details may change when the feature is officially rolled out.
+The timeline for rollout is not yet announced." %}

 * TOC
 {:toc}

 ## Example of Continue Watching Recommendations

-Without sending Continue Watching recommendations, users who were watching a video (for example, Bosch) would see the general app icon on the Recent row on Fire TV's home screen.
+Without sending Continue Watching recommendations, users who were watching a video (for example, "CatVidz") would see the general app icon on the Recent row on Fire TV's home screen.

-{% include image.html file="firetv/getting_started/images/fire-tv-recommendations-no-continue-watching" type="png" alt="Recent row not watched content" max-width="700px" %}
+{% include image.html file="firetv/getting_started/images/firetv-recommendations-continue-watching-app-icon" type="png" alt="Recent row not watched content" max-width="700px" %}

-However, if your app sends Continue Watching recommendations, the same users will see the content they were watching as well as a progress indicator showing how much time remains to finish the content.
-The app logo will appear as an overlay on the content tile.
+However, if your app sends Continue Watching recommendations, the same users will see a tile representing the content they were watching as well as a progress indicator showing how much time remains to finish the content.
+Your app logo will appear as an overlay on the content tile.
 The following screenshot shows an example.

-{% include image.html file="firetv/getting_started/images/fire-tv-recommendations-continue-watching" type="png" alt="Recent row showing progress" max-width="700px" %}
+{% include image.html file="firetv/getting_started/images/firetv-recommendations-continue-watching-season-tile" type="png" alt="Recent row showing progress" max-width="700px" %}

-The Continue Watching recommendations deep link to the content within your app, allowing users to pick up where they left off with one click.

 Your app can have up to 5 Recent recommendation tiles in the Recent row, assuming users watched 5 separate media items from your app and did not finish them.
 If a user finishes an episode in a series, you can show the next episode.
 However, do not show content for more than one episode *in the same series*.

+Note that if you want your app icon (instead of a content tile) to appear in the Recent row, just do not send Continue Watching recommendations.

 ## Requirements for Continue Watching Recommendations